Sanaya Irani Says Being Part Of Bollywood Film Fanaa Was A Mistake, But Why?

 Sanaya In Vodka Shots

-Recently, the actress was seen on dance reality show, Nach Baliye 8.
-She will also be seen on Beyond Original web series, Vodka Shots as Keya Sharma, created by Mamta Yash Patnaik.
+Recently, the actress was seen on dance reality show Nach Baliye 8.
+She will also be seen on a Beyond Original web series, Vodka Shots as Keya Sharma, created by Mamta Yash Patnaik.
 The first teaser of the web series was released a few months ago in which Sanaya was seen holding a drink and looking quite distraught.

 Karan V Grover Opposite Sanaya In Vodka Shots